 - 1 teaspoon kosher salt1 teaspoon ground turmeric (optional, see note**)

-- 5 to 6 cups chicken broth (see note***)
+- 5 to 6 cups vegetable broth (see note***)

 - In the Instant Pot, combine the rice, salt, and tumeric, if using.
 Add the broth.

 - Close the lid of the Instant Pot and set the valve to the sealing position.
 Cook on high pressure for 35 minutes.